 The Fire Investigation Team for North Yorkshire was formed in 1992 to tackle fire-related crime in our county.
 Every fire attended by the Fire Service is examined by the responding fire crews to establish the most likely cause.
 However, there is sometimes the need for a more detailed investigation.
-North Yorkshire Fire and Rescue Service has a dedicated team of fire investigators who examine the causes of a fire and help to identify dangerous products and practices.
+We have a dedicated team of fire investigators who examine the causes of a fire and help to identify dangerous products and practices.

 Typical examples of incidents the Fire Investigation Team attend include those where: